Technigo/project-happy-thoughts-api/README.md

-# Project Happy Thoughts API
+# Project Happy Thoughts API 💖

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This week is about digging deeper into Redux, and going through things such as async actions and other ways of writing Redux, without Redux toolkit.

 ## The problem